 - 2 drops of tea tree oil

 Combine ingredients in a bowl and mix.
 Using a funnel fill the jars with the mixture.
-Use as you would Comet.
+Use as you would Comet. - 2 drops of tea tree oil

 -----------------------------------------------------------------